Why Do I Need a Prescription for Contacts?

 Contact lenses are classified as medical devices by the FDA, and like any medical device, they need to be used safely.
 A valid prescription from a qualified optometrist ensures that the lenses you’re wearing are the right match for your unique eyes.

-If you’re interested in wearing contacts, or if it’s been a while since your last fitting, schedule an appointment with our optometrists in Waterville, Maine, today.
+If you’re interested in wearing contacts, or if it’s been a while since your last fitting, schedule an appointment with our optometrist today.